RockyMandayam/rent_buy_invest/README.md

 ## Overview

-Calculates the long-term financial pros and cons of decisions related to renting a home, buying a house, and investing in the stock market.
+Calculates the long-term financial pros and cons of decisions related to renting a home, buying a home, and investing in the stock market.

 This is a tool for helping determine whether to rent vs buy a home.
 The main financial parameters of the scenario must be specified in config files.
 The documentation on these config files are present in .md files in `rent_buy_invest/configs/schemas/`.